 - Improving sleep hygiene by ensuring your child's room is cool, dark, quiet and free of screens

-- Incorporating stretches, meditation or exercise into their daily routine to relieve anxiety
+- Incorporating stretches, deep breathing, meditation or exercise into their daily routine to relieve anxiety

 - Making room in schedules for self-care, whether that is playtime, reading or other activities they find relaxing.
 Allowing time for your child to just be themselves, without homework, soccer practice or social pressures, can go a long way in improving their mental health.